Manage Staffing Costs Thru Employee Engagement

-One of the best ways for companies to manage staffing costs is by reducing turn-over and focusing on strategies to retain existing, skilled employees.
+One of the best ways for companies to manage staffing costs is by improving employee retention, reducing turn-over and focusing on strategies to retain existing, skilled employees.
 Here’s why this is so important and what companies can do about it.

 The Cost of Hiring

 It’s easy to forget than the true cost of hiring a new employee is far more than just salary and employee benefits, which usually total in the 1.25 to 1.4 times base salary range (meaning that a salary plus benefits package for a $50,000/year employee could equal $62,500 to $70,000).

 What can’t be overlooked are other direct and indirect costs such as those associated with recruitment, training and workplace integration.

 Recruiting Costs: Recruiting costs alone are estimated to cost the average small company as much as $3,500 per new hire.
 As you might expect, this cost is generally lower, but not by much, for large companies who enjoy economies of scale.
 Typical expenses include advertising, time cost of internal recruiter, time cost of people conducting interviews, drug screenings, background checks and various other pre-screening assessments.